kid551/kid551.github.io/_posts/2016-11-07-convNet-spec.md

 \end{align}
 $$

-, which is the second code part.
+, which is the code's second part.